wacncontent/CustomizeTool/removeCommentOutput2/articles/best-practices-resource-manager-design-templates.md

 of business.
 An example of a composite offering would be analytics-as-a-service—analytics, visualization, and other technologies—delivered in an optimized, connected configuration on a predefined network topology.

-Cloud-hosted capabilities are affected by the security and role considerations established by the cloud capacity offering on which they’re built as described above.
+Cloud-hosted capabilities are affected by the security and role considerations established by the cloud capacity offering on which they're built as described above.
 These capabilities are offered as is or as a managed service.
 For the latter, access-constrained roles are required to enable access into the environment for management purposes.